johndpope/bitfinex-sandbox-scripts/readme.md

 # Starting container with branch master at port 25000
 # cee0acba895419bc7b37fe163b71f5a6c3680be5fe26a11dbb176bf6707fbff0
 ```
-Once deploy is finished(around 5 minutes) you will receive message in Slack #automation channel with link to container.

 `NOTICE: Wait 30sec after slack message received, rails will start development server.`